paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 (methodo_4_4_2)=
 ### Root cause coverage

-For the coverage in terms of failure categories, the methodology has a clear focus on random failure modelling, leaving the consideration of other root causes to dedicated model extensions.
+For the coverage in terms of failure categories, the methodology has a clear focus on {term}`random failure <Random failure>` modelling, leaving the consideration of other root causes to dedicated model extensions.
 It should, however, be noted that the distinction between random, systematic, wear-out and extrinsic failures is not always clear-cut and may sometimes be a modelling choice, or a matter of definition, rather than resulting directly from the “nature” of the failures.

 Each chapter in {numref}`methods` of the handbook (Models) provides information about the coverage in terms of root causes of failure.
 A quick overview for all chapters is given in the following:

-* RANDOM FAILURES: Random failures are clearly a relevant input for the design of reliable systems.
+* RANDOM FAILURES: {term}`Random failures <Random failure>` are clearly a relevant input for the design of reliable systems.
 They are fully covered by the methodology provided in this handbook.
-* SYSTEMATIC FAILURES: The models provided in this handbook do not guarantee a complete coverage of all systematic failures for all spacecraft elements.
+* SYSTEMATIC FAILURES: The models provided in this handbook do not guarantee a complete coverage of all {term}`systematic failures <Systematic failure>` for all spacecraft elements.
-    * For EEE items, a certain coverage of systematic failures is achieved with the aid of process factors adapted to space applications.
+    * For EEE items, a certain coverage of {term}`systematic failures <Systematic failure>` is achieved with the aid of process factors adapted to space applications.
     * For Mechanical items, the methodology allows the consideration of failures due to minor design uncertainties and manufacturing variability.
 Gross errors require a dedicated modelling at system level.
-    * For {term}`Miscellaneous items <Miscellaneous item>`, the methodology allows the consideration of systematic failures from a simple statistical perspective, referring to the modelling at system level as well.
+    * For {term}`Miscellaneous items <Miscellaneous item>`, the methodology allows the consideration of {term}`systematic failures <Systematic failure>` from a simple statistical perspective, referring to the modelling at system level as well.
-    * General considerations for systematic failure modelling are given in the system level chapter, including a statistical model based on IOR data.
+    * General considerations for {term}`systematic failure <Systematic failure>` modelling are given in the system level chapter, including a statistical model based on IOR data.
-* WEAR-OUT FAILURES: Also wear-out failures are not completely covered by the models provided in this handbook:
+* WEAR-OUT FAILURES: Also {term}`wear-out failures <Wear-out failure>` are not completely covered by the models provided in this handbook:
-    * For EEE items, the models provided generally assume constant failure rates during the useful life of a component, but a methodology for the separate consideration of wear-out failures is proposed in case an explicit wear-out modelling is needed, e.g. in the context of a life time extension.
+    * For EEE items, the models provided generally assume constant failure rates during the useful life of a component, but a methodology for the separate consideration of {term}`wear-out failures <Wear-out failure>` is proposed in case an explicit wear-out modelling is needed, e.g. in the context of a life time extension.
-    * The methodology for Mechanical reliability prediction includes an explicit consideration of relevant wear-out failure mechanisms, which may be used to model premature failures before the end-of-life, as well as wear-out failures during a potential life time extension.
+    * The methodology for Mechanical reliability prediction includes an explicit consideration of relevant {term}`wear-out failure <Wear-out failure>` mechanisms, which may be used to model premature failures before the end-of-life, as well as {term}`wear-out failures <Wear-out failure>` during a potential life time extension.
-    * For {term}`Miscellaneous items <Miscellaneous item>`, the methodology includes the consideration of wear-out failures, modelled beyond the {term}`mission lifetime <Mission lifetime>` based on an increasing failure rate and with model parameters related to the lifetime qualification of the items.
+    * For {term}`Miscellaneous items <Miscellaneous item>`, the methodology includes the consideration of {term}`wear-out failures <Wear-out failure>`, modelled beyond the {term}`mission lifetime <Mission lifetime>` based on an increasing failure rate and with model parameters related to the lifetime qualification of the items.
-    * System level considerations of wear-out modelling can be found in the system chapter, including approaches for the combination of a constant failure rate for random failures with a separate wear-out model implying increasing failure rates.
+    * System level considerations of wear-out modelling can be found in the system chapter, including approaches for the combination of a constant failure rate for {term}`random failures <Random failure>` with a separate wear-out model implying increasing failure rates.
 * EXTRINSIC FAILURES: Many of the environmental stresses considered for the definition of {term}`extrinsic failures <Extrinsic failure>` are in fact part of the normal environment for a spacecraft and its components.
-Some of them are thus considered as “stress contributors” for the random failure modelling.
+Some of them are thus considered as “stress contributors” for the {term}`random failure <Random failure>` modelling.
 Others are assumed to be covered and effectively avoided by different design disciplines and thus excluded from the base methodology.
     * A dedicated discussion of Extrinsic root causes by technical domain can be found in each of the three following chapters : {ref}`EEE chapter<sec_eee_handbook>`, {ref}`MEC chapter<sec_mech_handbook>` and {ref}`MIS chapter<sec_misc_handbook>`.